Publishing your research findings

 If you want to make your Version of Record open access and your publisher charges for this, you may be eligible for UKRI funding to support these costs.

-UKRI’s open access fund for monographs book chapters and edited collections will open for applications by the end of 2023.
-For further information see open access funding and reporting
+UKRI’s open access fund for monographs book chapters and edited collections opened for applications on 28 November 2023.
+Applications need to be submitted by your research organisation.
+For further information about eligibility and how to apply for funding, please see open access funding and reporting.

 Ask a question about the open access policy